Bear one another’s burdens, and so fulfill the law of Christ. (Galatians 6:2)

 We do face situations in life that are weighty and oppressive, especially as they relate to our battle against sin and temptation (Hebrews 12:4).
 So Paul says that we need to help one another bear these unwieldy and troublesome burdens as a fulfillment of Christ’s commandment of love (cf. Galatians 5:14).
 What is one way we can do that?
 The previous verse says, “

-Brethren, if a man is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted” (6:1).
+Brothers, if anyone is caught in any transgression, you who are spiritual should restore him in a spirit of gentleness.
+Keep watch on yourself, lest you too be tempted” (6:1).

 trespasses and sins” (Ephesians 2:1, 5).

 The word caught suggests that this brother may have been taken by surprise by the trespass and has been subsequently carried away with it.
 The brother may have become ensnared in sinful thoughts and practices, or perhaps he has given up, losing hope that he can ever get away from this trespass.